-So the next question then emerges as how do we organise this information?
-What comes first and how can we ensure we are hitting on all of the requirement.
+So the next question is how do we organise this information?
+What comes first and how can we ensure we are hitting on all of the requirements.
 The answer is very simple.
 The STAR technique is a simple and trusted method to help us deliver information verbal and can structure the depiction of a given scenario very well.

 It breaks down as follow:

 T-Task (1-2 sentences)

 R-Results (1-2 sentence)

 These are only a guideline and may need to be amended based on your role and or the specific competency we are relaying.
 But it is a useful tool to write your competencies with and easily transfers over into the conversational environment.